-Homework: Homework problems will be assigned weekly through postings on the web page, and will normally be due on Tuesdays.
+Homework: Homework problems will be assigned weekly through postings on the web page.
+The first assignment will be due Thursday, 9/10; after that assignments will normally be due on Tuesdays.

-Exams: There will be two in-class exams, tentatively scheduled for Thursday, October 9 and Thursday, November 13.
-The final exam will be held Friday, December 19, from 8:00 AM to 11:00 AM.
+Exams: There will be two in-class exams, tentatively scheduled for Thursday, October 8 and Tuesday, November 17.
+The final exam will be held Wednesday, December 16, from 8:00 AM to 11:00 AM.
 Make-up exams will be given only in the case of well-documented illness or major emergency or (only with permission in advance) of a major outside commitment.